top of page

 Hours: Wednesday - Monday 07:00 am - 1:00 pm, Closed Tuesday

-After doing the Fruit Loop Road Trip I sat there and wondered about the name "Loop."
-Yes the road trip is kind of a Loop so I'll give that part of it credit.
-I also thought that because of the amount of Wineries on the Fruit Loop maybe it was named because you will get pretty "Looped" if you stop at all of them.
-I highly recommend if you are going to do the wineries on the Loop that you look into a tour guide who will drive you so you don't have to worry about drinking and driving.
+After doing the Fruit Loop Road Trip, I wondered about the name "Loop."
+Yes, the road trip is a Loop, so I'll give that part of it credit.
+I also thought that because of the number of Wineries on the Fruit Loop, maybe it was named because you will get pretty "Looped" if you stop at all of them.
+I highly recommend that if you are going to do the wineries on the Loop, you look into a tour guide who will drive you, so you don't have to worry about drinking and driving.
 I suggest you go to this website and let them do the driving for you.

-It is a lot of fun and to get fresh fruit and veggies is always a good thing.
-If you can't make it out here check out the Downtown Portland Farmers Market on the weekends because a lot of them have a booth here as well.
+It is a lot of fun, and getting fresh fruit and veggies is always a good thing.
+If you can't make it out here, check out the Downtown Portland Farmers Market on the weekends because a lot of them have a booth here as well.

-Columbia River Gorge post 4 will be up soon and it will be coming back to Portland Oregon on the Washington State side of the Gorge.
+Columbia River Gorge post four will be up soon, and it will be coming back to Portland, Oregon, on the Washington State side of the Gorge.

 Here are the links for Part 1 and Part 2: